nod0n/calamares_wiki/Deploy-Guide.md

 modules.

 For **debugging** purposes and for trying out styles, the *debug window* can be used.
-The *tools* tag contains (as of Calamares 3.2.9) these buttons:
+The *tools* tab contains (as of Calamares 3.2.9) these buttons:
  - *reload stylesheet* which does what it says: reloads the stylesheet file and applies it to the application.
 This can be used to test changes in the stylesheet without re-starting Calamares.